MimeThaClown/Heist-of-Cinders/NPCS/Cora Chamille.md

 - She doesn't seem to respect Amara's brother very much.
 - She cares a lot about keeping appearances.
 - She might be a master manipulator.
-- Attempted to bribe Theo to make him g
+- Attempted to bribe Theo to make him go away.
+- Obsessed about status.
+- She's a bitch but she's also intimidating.

 ## Relationships:
 - Embrose Von Chamille - Son - Amara's Fiancé